SonGorLick/GiveawayJoiner/README.md

  1. Changed color design, icons, font in the app like Adapta-Nokto theme.
  2. Increased 'Timer' to max.
 1440 minutes (24 hours).
  3. Increased 'Pages' number to check, max.
 30 pages now.
  4. The SteamGifts service bug fixed when service after join to the giveaway from wishlist and continuing join to the normal     giveaways by ignoring options like 'Min. & Max.
 Cost', 'Points to reserve', 'Min.
 Level' to join.
  5. The Indiegala service working fixed (26.02.19.) !!!
-Need solve the captcha by clicking on 'Visit service web site' button.
+Need to solve the captcha by clicking on 'Visit service web site'         button.
  6. The Indiegala service new option functions added: 'Max.
 Cost', 'Max.
 Level'(your level in service) to enter giveaway.
  7. The OpiumPulses service working fixed (26.02.19.).
  8. The OpiumPulses service join to the all giveaways that you can enter.